polca/premise/docs/methodology/validation.rst

    <span id="validation-approach-and-limitations"></span>

-Validation certifies implemented inventory contracts, including production, finite values, supplier links, market composition and sector-specific bounds.
+Validation checks inventory rules, including production, finite values, supplier links, market composition and sector-specific bounds.
 It does not establish that an IAM scenario is correct or independently verify all source inventories.
 Regression scores detect changes relative to a baseline; they are not external scientific validation.

-Read :doc:`/user_guide/validation` for the API and certificate lifecycle, :doc:`/user_guide/reports` for reviewing changes, and the sector pages for technology-specific checks and limitations.
+Read :doc:`/user_guide/validation` for how to request and interpret validation reports, :doc:`/user_guide/reports` for reviewing changes, and the sector pages for technology-specific checks and limitations.